Broker Check

 Create a detailed budget that outlines your income, expenses, and savings goals.
 Analyze your spending habits and identify areas where you can cut back to increase your savings rate.

 Without a doubt, you’ll need to continuously revisit and revise your budget as your circumstances change.
-But be sure to keep your end-goals in mind as you do so, and stick to the budget you set.
+But be sure to keep your end goals—all of the things that make up how you define financial independence—in mind as you do so, and stick to the budget you set.

 Step 3: Build an Emergency Fund